 Next, check off the Full Text, Article, and Peer-Reviewed boxes on the left side of the screen as seen below.
 Click on View full text to access the article.

 If you have any trouble connecting to a resource through the View full text link, try clicking into the article record by clicking on the article title.
+Click on Access Online.
 You may be presented with a list of additional database links to try.
 There is also the option to Request Item through Interlibrary Loan.
-Please report broken links or incorrect full text date ranges to the Library.
+Please report broken links or incorrect full text date ranges by clicking on Report a Broken Link or send an email to the Library.

 You can use Discovery to find a specific item if you know the title.
 Type or copy and paste the title inside quotation marks into the Discovery search field.
 If you know the author's name, you can also add the name as additional keywords.

 Select the option to copy the citation using APA 7th edition format or export the citation to RefWorks.
 IMPORTANT: See note in blue "i" box about proofreading the citation format for errors.

 NOTE: When exporting to RefWorks, make sure to select the most up to date version of RefWorks.